Anima-moe/anima-desktop/README.md

 Anima does not (nor pretends to) host any of the video streams used in the application, they are merely scraped from the internet and displayed as is while being paired to the metadata (title, description and preview information of animes, seasons and episodes).

 #### Figma file
-Anima was first designed at Figma, the figma project is also public: https://www.figma.com/proto/7lM0ZvMQhPj5YOIn24urf4/Anima?page-id=692%3A413&node-id=704-1666&viewport=80%2C1530%2C0.64&scaling=min-zoom&starting-point-node-id=704%3A1666
+Anima was first designed at Figma, the figma project is also public:<br/>
+https://www.figma.com/proto/7lM0ZvMQhPj5YOIn24urf4/Anima?page-id=692%3A413&node-id=704-1666&viewport=80%2C1530%2C0.64&scaling=min-zoom&starting-point-node-id=704%3A1666

 #### Screencaps